-- invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship where appropriate - review all existing supply chains by the end of the financial year.
+- invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship where appropriate. - review all existing supply review all existing supply chains by the end of the financial year.